fbpx

 3. File a Lawsuit if the VA Rejects Your Claim

-File a Camp Lejeune Water Contamination Lawsuit Today
+File a Camp Lejeune Water Contamination Lawsuit

-Filing a lawsuit for Camp Lejeune injuries and illnesses may be a difficult time for you and your family.
+Filing a lawsuit for Camp Lejeune injuries and illnesses may be difficult for you and your family.
 The contaminated water at Camp Lejeune has caused many medical issues and illnesses, including leukemia, bladder cancer, infertility, and birth defects.
 As such, everyone who has suffered from Camp Lejeune’s contaminated water deserves maximum compensation.

 Frequently Asked Questions